 Considering Divorce Mediation?

-5 Things Your Attorney Wants You to Know When Considering Divorce Mediation
+5 Things Your Attorney-Mediator Wants You to Know When Considering Divorce Mediation

 When you are considering divorce mediation, you are probably wondering what’s expected of you.
 How does it all happen?
 Is mediation right for me?
-As an attorney-mediator for Alpha Center for Divorce Mediation, I’d like to start this series on what to expect during Alpha’s 7-Step Divorce Mediation Program™ with 5 things your mediator wants you to know when you consider divorce mediation.
+Here are 5 things your attorney-mediator wants you to know when you consider divorce mediation.

 - You don’t have to be friends or even that friendly to mediate your divorce.
 Many people think they have to agree on everything to go through mediation.
 You don’t.
 Mediators are skilled at developing creative solutions and compromises to help each party achieve his or her goal while being fair to the other party.

 - We’re not judging you.
 We know that negotiations over something as benign as who keeps the living room furniture can stir up feelings of resentment, sadness, anger or fear.
 We know things are bound to get heated.
 That’s ok.
 We’re going to make sure each of you has an opportunity to be heard.
 But, we’re also going to keep the discussions focused on being productive.
 Chances are that we’ve personally been through a divorce and have deep empathy for the situation.